dzjxzyd/dzjxzyd/README.md

 ### Hi there 👋
-🔭 I’m currently working on bioactive peptide discovery by employing machine learning & NLP & molecular docking & dynamics simulation
+🔭 I’m currently working on bioactive peptide discovery/biomanufacturing/microbial community dynamics by employing machine learning & NLP & molecular docking & dynamics simulation

-🌱 I’m currently learning NLP, especially focusing on large language model
+🌱 I’m currently learning NLP, especially focusing on large language models.

 📫 How to reach me: zhenjiao.du.at.duke.edu

-😄 Pronouns: He/Him
+😄 Pronouns: He/Him/His

 <!--
 **dzjxzyd/dzjxzyd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.